akeneo/pim-community-dev/UPGRADE-1.6.md

 We've extracted the template concern from JobInterface.
 In 1.5, you have to declare your custom twig template to use to view or edit a job in the batch_jobs.yml.
 In 1.6, you can register them in the JobTemplateProvider through the parameters %pim_import_export.job_template.config%.
-Migration, you need to remove your 'show_template' and 'edit_template_' configuration from your custom batch_jobs.yml file.
+Migration, you need to remove your 'show_template' and 'edit_template' configuration from your custom batch_jobs.yml file.

 We've extracted the translated labels concern from JobInterface and StepInterface.
 In 1.5, you have to declare your titles in batch_jobs.yml for jobs and steps.